jamesteogh/wstrade-server/README.md

 ## Challenges that I face during this project

 During the planning phase, I was ambitious and wanted many features to be included in the site.
-It got daunting until I broke down the objectives into smaller goals, and to focus on getting the MVP up first.
+It got daunting until the objectives are broken down into smaller goals, and to focus on getting the MVP up first.
 There were some tech that I tried learning but unfortunately did not use as it is taking too much time from doing actual project such as Redux and Figma.
 Took me awhile to look for the right API but eventually decided on a few which I had fun playing around with.

 This project has a deadline of 3 weeks and I had to manage my time to fulfil other life commitments.
-I was away for 1 week plus to New York with my wife for both work and leisure, and coincidentally I had the chance to walk pass Wall Street and took a few touristy pictures with the famous charging bull.
+I was away for 1 week plus to New York with my wife for both work and leisure, and coincidentally I had the chance to walk past Wall Street and took a few touristy pictures with the famous charging bull.
+After overcoming jetlag, I managed to get up to speed to complete the project.

 ## Things that I will do more if I had more time